 peanuts grow underground, as opposed to nuts like walnuts, almonds, etc. that grow on trees.

-- In 2014 Chinese drinkers drank 10.7 billion liters of Snow, a lager beer produced by SABMiller and local partner China Resources Enterprises
+- In 2014, Chinese drinkers consumed 10.7 billion liters of Snow Beer, a lager produced by China Resources Enterprises in partnership with SABMiller.
+Fast forward to 2025, Snow Beer remains the world’s best-selling beer by volume,

 - Cereal fiber (not fiber from fruits or vegetables), which is found in bran, whole wheat bread, whole wheat pasta, brown rice, seeds, barley, and other whole grains, can reduce the risk of cardiovascular disease.